-- the design or results of clinical trials; - the likelihood of approval by the FDA or similar regulatory authorities outside of the U.S.; - the potential market for the subject drug candidate; - the costs and complexities of manufacturing and delivering such drug candidate to patients; - the potential of competing products; - the ability of our intellectual property portfolio to exclude others from marketing competing products that could read on our rights, including, without limitation, generic products; - the existence of uncertainty with respect to our ownership of technology or other rights, which can exist if there is a challenge to such ownership without regard to the merits of the challenge; and - industry and market conditions generally, including due to the impact of COVID-19.
+- the design or results of clinical trials; - the likelihood of approval by the FDA or similar regulatory authorities outside of the U.S.; - the potential market for the subject drug or drug candidate; - the costs and complexities of manufacturing and delivering such drug or drug candidate to patients; - the potential of competing products; - the ability of our intellectual property portfolio to exclude others from marketing competing products that could read on our rights, including, without limitation, generic products; - the existence of uncertainty with respect to our ownership of technology or other rights, which can exist if there is a challenge to such ownership without regard to the merits of the challenge; and - industry and market conditions generally, including due to the impact of COVID-19.

-The licensee/collaborator/distributor may also consider alternative drug candidates or technologies for similar indications that may be available to collaborate on and whether such a collaboration could be more attractive than the one with us for our drug candidate.
+The licensee/collaborator/distributor may also consider alternative drug candidates or technologies for similar indications that may be available to collaborate on and whether such a collaboration could be more attractive than the one with us for our drug or drug candidate.
 We may also be restricted under any license agreements, including, without limitation, our license agreement with Zai, from entering into agreements on certain terms or at all with potential licensees or collaborators.
 Licenses or collaborations are complex and time-consuming to negotiate and document.
 In addition, there have been a significant number of recent business combinations among large pharmaceutical companies that have resulted in a reduced number of potential future licensees/collaborators and changes to the strategies of the combined company.

 We may not be able to negotiate licenses, collaborations, or distribution arrangements on a timely basis, on acceptable terms, or at all.
-If we are unable to do so, we may have to curtail the development of such drug candidate, reduce, or delay one or more of our other development programs, delay the potential commercialization, or reduce the scope of any sales or marketing activities for such drug candidate, or increase our expenditures and undertake development, manufacturing, or commercialization activities at our own expense.
+If we are unable to do so, we may have to curtail the development of such drug candidate, reduce, or delay one or more of our other development programs, delay the commercialization of such drug or drug candidate, if approved, or reduce the scope of any sales or marketing activities for such drug or drug candidate, or increase our expenditures and undertake development, manufacturing, or commercialization activities at our own expense.
 If we elect to increase our expenditures to fund development, manufacturing, or commercialization activities on our own, we may need to obtain additional capital, which may not be available to us on acceptable terms, or at all.
 If we do not have sufficient funds, we may not be able to further develop our drug candidates or bring them to market and generate product revenue.

-We rely, and expect to continue to rely, on third parties to conduct our clinical trials and preclinical studies, and those third parties may not perform satisfactorily, or may experience delays in performing these services, including failing to meet deadlines for the completion of such trials or studies.
+We rely, and expect to continue to rely, on third parties to conduct our clinical trials and preclinical studies, and those third parties may not perform satisfactorily, or may experience delays in performing these services, including failing to meet deadlines for the completion of such trials or studies, which may harm our ability to obtain regulatory approval for or commercialize our approved drug and drug candidates and our business could be substantially harmed.

-We currently rely on various third-party CROs to conduct our ongoing clinical trials for ripretinib, DCC-3014, and rebastinib, and do not plan to independently conduct any clinical trials for our other drug candidates, such as DCC-3116.
+We currently rely on various third-party CROs to conduct our ongoing clinical trials for QINLOCK, DCC-3014, and rebastinib, and do not plan to independently conduct any clinical trials for our other drug candidates, such as DCC-3116.
 We expect to continue to rely on third parties, such as CROs, clinical data management organizations, medical institutions, and clinical investigators, to conduct our clinical trials.
 We also rely on CROs, including third-party laboratories, to conduct some of our preclinical studies.
 Agreements with these third parties might terminate or be amended for a variety of reasons, including a failure to perform by the third parties.
-If we need to enter into alternative arrangements, that would delay our product development activities.
+If we need to enter into alternative arrangements, that would delay our product development and commercialization activities.